Need help? We are available to speak to you 7 days a weekRead More

 • Have applied for or hold a Temporary Partner visa (subclass 820)

-• Have applied for or hold a Provisional Partner visa (subclass 309), and you were in Australia under COVID-19 visa concession
+• Have applied for or hold a Provisional Partner visa (subclass 309), and you were in Australia under a COVID-19 visa concession

 • Hold a Prospective Marriage visa (subclass 300), providing that you have entered Australia and married your sponsor